MicrosoftDocs/win32/desktop-src/Msi/ice-reference.md

 ---
-Description: 'An ICE is used to validate installation packages.
+Description: An ICE is used to validate installation packages.
 The table in this topic identifies each ICE.
-For information about ICEMs used to validate merge modules, see Merge Module ICE Reference.' ms.assetid: 'f287c1cf-c464-42a3-985d-f892db5e1f5f'
+For information about ICEMs used to validate merge modules, see Merge Module ICE Reference. ms.assetid: f287c1cf-c464-42a3-985d-f892db5e1f5f
 title: ICE Reference
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE Reference